imkrishnasarathi/imkrishnasarathi/README.md

 </div>

 You can find my publications on Dev.to and freeCodeCamp, where I share all sorts of cool stuff about what I learn.
-I also delve into personal thoughts and research on AI, cloud computing, and other interesting topics.
+I also share about personal thoughts and research on AI, cloud computing, and other interesting topics.

 ---